sungsoo-ahn/2025/_posts/2025-04-28-yolov8-the-missing-paper.md

 Before backpropagating the gradients, they are clipped by norm to a value of $$ 10 $$.
 In addition, weight decay is set to $$ 5e-4 $$, but is turned of for the normalization layers and the biases.

+ * YOLOv8 does not use weight decay on the biases and on the normalization layers: [`ultralytics/engine/trainer.py#L792-L814`](https://github.com/ultralytics/ultralytics/blob/0183eaeeba746bb20a88a2b5e7af5e4078249bac/ultralytics/engine/trainer.py#L792-L814)

 During the training process YOLOv8 maintains a second (shadow) copy of the model called the *EMA model*<d-cite key="ema"></d-cite>.
 At every iteration of the training procedure the parameters of the EMA model $$ \theta' $$ are updated completely independently as an exponential moving average of the original model parameters $$ \theta $$:

 $$ \theta_t' = \alpha_t \theta_{t-1}' + (1-\alpha_t)\theta_{t}. $$